Victorian-Monkey/odoo/README.md

 Configura i seguenti record A presso il tuo provider DNS:

 ```
-victorianmonkey.org              A    YOUR_VPS_IP
+n8n.victorianmonkey.org          A    YOUR_VPS_IP
-www.victorianmonkey.org          A    YOUR_VPS_IP
+ai.victorianmonkey.org           A    YOUR_VPS_IP
 grafana.victorianmonkey.org      A    YOUR_VPS_IP
 prometheus.victorianmonkey.org   A    YOUR_VPS_IP
-n8n.victorianmonkey.org          A    YOUR_VPS_IP
-ai.victorianmonkey.org           A    YOUR_VPS_IP
 ```

 ### 5. Firewall